Mahendra-9569/Git-github/README.md

 }
 <br>

-//CLONE- clone a repository on our local macj=hine git clone <link>
+//CLONE- clone a repository on our local machine git clone <link>
 <br>
 {
 <br>